isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    the ``partner-down`` state immediately.
 The default value of this parameter is 10.

+-  ``max-rejected-lease-updates`` - specifies how many lease updates for distinct clients can fail due to a conflict between the lease and the partner configuration or state before the server transitions to the ``terminated`` state.
+Conflict can be a sign of a misconfiguration.
+Usually, one or several conflicted leases are acceptable because they affect only a few devices.
+However, if the conflicts occur for many devices (e.g., entire subnet), the HA service becomes unreliable, should be terminated, and the problem should be manually corrected by an administrator.
+It is up to the administrator to select the highest acceptable value of ``max-rejected-lease-updates``.
+The default value is 10.
+The special value of 0 configures the server to never terminate the HA service due to the lease conflicts.
+If the value is 1, the server transitions to the ``terminated`` state when the first conflict occurs.
+   This parameter does not pertain to the conflicting lease updates sent to the backup servers.

 -  ``delayed-updates-limit`` - specifies the maximum number of lease updates which can be queued while the server is in the ``communication-recovery`` state.
 This parameter was introduced in Kea 1.9.4.
 The special value of 0